THINKING AND THE 7 SYSTEM

 This is called the whole system or full system level.
 It is similar to the two levels before it, but even more comprehensive and complete.

 In the health field, this would be a doctor who had an even broader knowledge of the body.
-Nutritional balancing is of this level because we take into account more factors such as toxic metals, toxic chemicals, and newer tests such as the hair mineral test.
+Development science is at this level of thinking because it includes physics, biology, physiology, toxic metals, toxic chemicals, minerals and many other factors that go into health and disease.